ducaale/xh/README.md

 USAGE:
     xh [OPTIONS] <[METHOD] URL> [--] [REQUEST_ITEM]...

+ARGS:
+    <[METHOD] URL>       The request URL, preceded by an optional HTTP method
+    <REQUEST_ITEM>...
+Optional key-value pairs to be included in the request

 OPTIONS:
     -j, --json                           (default) Serialize data items from the command line as a JSON object -f, --form                           Serialize data items from the command line as form fields